 - Ongoing psychosis (in some cases)

-Ketamine can cause a person to feel numb and unable to speak or move, which is not inconsistent with its role as an aesthetic; however, in non-medical settings, the risks associated with losing mobility and other functions mean that a person can easily become injured and be unable to help themselves or call for help.
+Ketamine can cause a person to feel numb and unable to speak or move.
+However, in nonmedical settings, the risks associated with losing mobility and other functions mean a person can quickly become injured and be unable to help themselves or call for help.

-What Are the Properties of Ketamine That Lead to Its Dissociative Effects?
+What Are the Properties of Ketamine That Lead to Its Effects?

 Ketamine functions as a dissociative anesthetic.
-In medical settings, where the drug is used as an anesthetic, this functionality is helpful as it allows the patients to feel detached from themselves and what’s going on around them while experiencing some sedation.
+In medical settings where the drug is used as an anesthetic, the ketamine dissociative state is helpful as it allows patients to feel detached from themselves and what’s going on around them while experiencing some sedation.

-Ketamine is FDA-approved for use in hospitals or veterinary clinics where its use is highly controlled and, therefore, regarded as safe.
-However, outside of the medical setting, this drug is unsafe and comes with serious risks to both physical and mental health.
+Ketamine is FDA-approved for use in hospitals or veterinary clinics, where it’s highly controlled and therefore considered safe.
+However, outside of a medical setting, this drug is unsafe and comes with serious risks to both physical and mental health.

-Although ketamine is approved for medical use in hospitals to treat people, it is most frequently used in veterinary practices.
+Although ketamine is approved for medical use in hospitals to treat people, it’s most frequently used in veterinary practices.
 However, that may be changing as new therapeutic uses for ketamine are developed.

 Like opioids and other prescription drugs that are widely abused, ketamine offers benefits to people when prescribed by doctors as a medical treatment.
-Its role in anesthesia is important, particularly for patients who don’t require or can’t tolerate a stronger anesthetic.
-Ketamine can be prescribed before, during, or even after surgical procedures to provide its sedative effects.
+Its role in anesthesia is essential, particularly for patients who don’t require or can’t tolerate a stronger anesthetic.
+Ketamine can be prescribed before, during or even after surgical procedures to provide sedative effects.

-When prescribing ketamine as an anesthetic, healthcare providers will inject the drug into a muscle or may administer it via an intravenous line.
-Many surgeons favor the use of ketamine because it doesn’t require the patient to be administered oxygen.
+When prescribing ketamine as an anesthetic, health care providers will inject the drug into a muscle or may administer it via an intravenous line.
+Many surgeons favor the use of ketamine because it doesn’t require the patient to receive oxygen too.
 Ketamine doesn’t decrease blood pressure or lower a person’s breathing rate, which makes it a safer type of anesthetic than stronger options.

 Ketamine is often favored as an anesthetic for humans for surgeries and procedures such as: